70 years ago the genius of two men turned the seaside town of Southport into the centre of the universe. This is the story of how and why.

 This compounded another huge disappointment.
 Hampson and Morris had signed contracts which, while paying them well, had sold the copyright to Eagle and Dan Dare: Pilot of the Future.
 Dan Dare merchandise had made fortunes, but not theirs.
 This was a source of bitterness that would trouble Hampson for the rest of his life.

 But at least the priceless legacy of Eagle and Dan Dare remains for all to share.
-It is arguably the case that modern British science fiction owes a great debt to a character who, sixty-five years ago, made it acceptable for everyone to imagine the impossible and ask the question, what if?
+It is arguably the case that modern British science fiction owes a great debt to a character who, 70 years ago, made it acceptable for everyone to imagine the impossible and ask the question, what if?

 The comics world also remembers The Pilot of the Future, and artists across the globe recognise the skill and pioneering achievement of Frank Hampson, once voted il prestigio maestro by the Italian comics industry.